TU-Delft-AI-Energy-Lab/Workshop_AI_for_Intelligent_Energy_Systems/DRL_for_power_systems/README.md

 # Learning to apply (Deep) Reinforcement Learning for Power Systems

-There are three differen task baout learning to apply RL in differen t einvironment settings.
-Further Their is one challenge included that should help how DRL can be utilized in power system related problem formulations.
+There are three different learning tasks to apply RL in different environment settings.
+Further, There is one challenge included that should help how DRL can be utilized in power system-related problem formulations.
-For applying the algorithms the packages "gym" for initalizing the environment and "pytprch" for implementing the neuronal networks are used.
-The detailed package requiremnts are included in the begining of each indivdual notebook.
+The packages "Gym" for initializing the environment and "Pytorch" for implementing the neuronal networks are used for applying the algorithms.
+The detailed package requirements are included at the beginning of each notebook.
-Note: The blanked Tasks are in the Blank folder, whereas the solutions are in Master.
+Note: The blank Tasks are in the Blank folder, whereas the solutions are in Master.

-The task cover the following RL Algorithms below.
-A more detailed discription about each task and their application is given in the notebooks respectively.
+The task covers the following RL Algorithms below.
+A more detailed description of each task and their application is given in the notebooks respectively.
 ## Q-Learning

-Walking through how to apply Tabular Q Learning with the Taxi Driver environment
+Walking through how to apply Tabular Q Learning in the Taxi Driver environment

 ## Deep Q-Networks
 Applying DQNs within the cart-pole environment

 ## DDPG
-Learning about how to utlize actor-critic archiecture with in the mountain car environment
+Learning about how to utilise actor-critic architecture within the mountain car environment

-## Training an intelegent Battery storage system
+## Training an intelligent Battery storage system
-Training an intelegent Battery storage system by using the DDPG algorithm
+Training an intelligent Battery storage system by using the DDPG algorithm

 ### References